pavithramalkibasnayake/Extended-CDEN/README.md

 ```
 Explanation
 1. Reshaping Weights:
-   - The function reshapes the input weight vector into matrices corresponding to the neural network's structure using `ecadence.reshape`.
+   - The function reshapes the input weight vector into matrices corresponding to the neural network's structure using `icadence.reshape`.

 2. Evaluating the Neural Network:
-  - The function calls `ecadence.evaluate` to obtain predictions from the model.
+  - The function calls `icadence.evaluate` to obtain predictions from the model.

 3. Computing Negative Log-Likelihood (NLL):
   - It calculates the likelihood of the observed data using the density function of the given distribution.